|Survey name||Public service productivity: total|

 Main data sources

 A range of data sources are used to provide a comprehensive picture of UK public services.
-A summary of these data sources is documented in Sources and Methods for Total Public Service Productivity Estimates: Total Public Services (PDF, 111KB).
+A summary of these data sources is documented in Sources and methods for public service productivity estimates.

 How we process the data

 The following section outlines the main statistical methods used to compile estimates of public service inputs, output and productivity.
-A detailed explanation of the methods used is given in Sources and Methods for Total Public Service Productivity Estimates: Total Public Services (PDF, 111KB).
+A detailed explanation of the methods used is given in Sources and methods for public service productivity estimates.
 Significant methods changes are published in advance on the topic specific methodology page to inform users of both the nature and the likely impact of methodological changes.

 The methods of measuring output vary between and within service areas.
-Table 1 provides a breakdown of these.
+Table 2 provides a breakdown of these, as well as a definition of output measure.

 |Output Measure||Service areas||Coverage (%)||Definition|